 Living for four years in New Orleans provided inspiration for a trilogy that includes The White League and Many Rivers to Cross.
 I am at work on the third book in that series.

 I have lived in several fascinating places (San Francisco, Berkeley, Aspen, Austin, New Orleans, Santa Fe, Atlanta, Switzerland) that have given me material for stories.
-I now live in Austin with my wife and children.
+I now live in Austin.

 I am a member of the Authors Guild and the Texas Institute of Letters (former vice president).